XerProjects/Xer.Cqrs/README.md

 ```
 #### Command Handler Registration

-Before we can dispatch any commands, first we need to register our command handlers.
+Before we can delegate any commands, first we need to register our command handlers.
 There are several ways to do this:

-##### 1. Basic Registration
+##### 1. Simple Registration (No IoC container)
 ```csharp
 // This method gets called by the runtime.
 Use this method to add services to the container. public void ConfigureServices(IServiceCollection services)